BBQ Beef Biscuit Cups only have 5 ingredients: biscuits, beef, bbq sauce, cheese and seasoning. So easy and they only take 30 minutes to make!

 Notes

 - Make sure you are getting the regular-sized biscuits.
-There should be 10 biscuits per tub.
+There should be 10 biscuits per can.
 Don’t use the larger “Grands” biscuits (unless you plan to cut them in half before you use them).

 Nutrition